 About 3 months ago something “shifted” for me.
 I realized no amount of my whining was going to change that he was going to play.
 I realized that when I thought I was “helping” by giving him a “way out” that I was actually making things worse.
 It was not what he wanted to hear. (how many time have we heard “I dont know why you do that pyramid thing anyway!”)

 I began supporting his playing poker – as much as he wanted.
 I began listening to the stories, trying to understand, and stopped saying all of those “helpful” things about how I feel about gambling.
-I quieted my growling when he played late into the evening, and even let him eat dinner at the computer a time or two when a big online tournament was going on.
+I quieted my growling when he played late into the evening, and even let him eat dinner at the computer a time or two when a big online tournament was going on, his favorite was, its supposed to be one of the best sites to play according to him.
+It was recommended to him by a friend as well, and he really seems to enjoy it.

 He started winning again.
 Mike has won three big tournaments in the last three months, and “cashed” on a handful more.
 Now, I am not telling you that *I* have had anything to do with that, but I am telling you that I have learned a couple pretty huge lessons with this entire experience.